Researchers shed new light on the pulse of plate tectonics

 A Monash mathematician was also involved in the study by contributing statistical analysis to the research.

-"The use of statistics in this study provides a solid basis to distinguish the different groups of zircon ages and shows that they are unlikely to be a sampling artefact,” said study co-author Professor Kais Hamza from the Monash School of Mathematical Sciences.
+"The use of statistics in this study provides a solid basis to distinguish the different groups of zircon ages and shows that they are unlikely to be a sampling artefact,” said study co-author Professor Kais Hamza from the Monash School of Mathematics.